The Assault at McDonald's on September 23, 2011

 The Investigation by D.C.
 Law Enforcement

 The DC Police provided us with virtually no information about the progress of the investigation between our arrival in DC on September 23 and our departure on September 30.
 On September 30 we were blindsided and shocked when a TV reporter called us around 4 P.M. as we were returning home from the funeral home.
 He said that a DC Police Captain had just held a press conference and blamed Patrick for starting the altercation.
 We thought the police were working for us.
-Shortly after we arrived home Captain Michael Farish, in a malicious phone call (which we now know what absolutely baseless), told us that Patrick was the aggressor and the three men fled because they were afraid for their own safety.
+Shortly after we arrived home Captain Michael Farish, in a malicious phone call (which we now know what absolutely baseless), told us that Patrick was the aggressor, he blocked the door and would not let anyone leave, he threw the first punch and the three men fled because they were afraid for their own safety.

 We were forced to do what no parents should ever have to do; conduct their own investigation into their child’s death.

 Ward was identified the same day to the police by employees of Ozio’s Bar.
 They entered Ozio’s at approximately 2 A.M after leaving the Camelot Showbar.
-Ozio’s was closing and did not serve the trio.
-They let them in because the trio were regulars.
-They eventually asked the trio to leave.
-In the police notes and witness interviews the Ozio employee’s described Ward as “aggressive when he’s drinking,” “you can trigger him, this was “not his [Ward’s] first drunken schuffle,” ”the tall one [Giblin] was some what drunk and out of control” and the trio as “always drunk.”
+In the police files the Ozio employees’ described Ward as “aggressive when he’s drinking,” “you can trigger him, this was “not his [Ward’s] first drunken scuffle,” ”the tall one [Giblin] was somewhat drunk and out of control” and the trio as “always drunk.”
+This damaging, undisputable background of Ward and his friends was kept secret during the investigation.
+We discovered these witness accounts of Ward’s background in the police files obtained by FOIA.

 Ward claimed that he acted in defense of Giblin, who was fleeing after Patrick’s friend David Lindsey instigated trash talking.
 Prosecutors took Ward and Giblin’s testimonies at face value, even though they were clearly self-serving and contrary to other evidence.
 Video evidence and witness testimonies point to Giblin and Ward as the aggressors, not Patrick, yet prosecutors ultimately told police that Ward’s actions were “justifiable,” placing blame on Patrick for the altercation.